hapax/hapax.github.io/research.md

 #### Technical notes

 - [*MIP\* = RE*](assets/mipre.pdf) (2020).
 Consulting entangled
   provers makes you a god.
-[This breakthough](https://arxiv.org/abs/2001.04383) in complexity theory also tells us something deep about the structure of entanglement and disproves a major conjecture in operator algebra theory.
+So says [this breakthough](https://arxiv.org/abs/2001.04383) in complexity theory.
+It also tells us something deep about the structure of entanglement and disproves a major conjecture in operator algebra theory.
 Notes for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
 Surprisingly, throwing balls in a box can tell you about the